skunpoj/ai/README.md

+## Overview

+Live Transcription & Segmented Recording with on-stop summarization.

+- Continuous recording with per-segment uploads for robust STT.
+- Dynamic provider columns (Google STT, Vertex Gemini, Gemini API, AWS beta).
+- Optional per-session summary (plain text or Markdown), rendered in a dedicated Summary section.

 ### Recording architecture

 - Default: single-recorder (timeslice) mode.
 One `MediaRecorder` captures continuously; each chunk (timeslice) is treated as a segment and uploaded, ensuring gapless capture.
 Flag `USE_COMPAT_SINGLE_RECORDER` in `static/main.js` controls this behavior.
 - Optional: dual-recorder loop (feature-flagged).
 A per-segment recorder runs in a loop to produce clean containers while a full recorder runs continuously.
 This is behind a flag due to potential mic contention on some browsers/devices.

-### UI tables
+### UI sections

+- Summary section: always present while recording; shows "Waiting for summary…" until Stop.
+On Stop, the server returns a single summary string which is rendered (Markdown supported).
+After summary appears, the full record block hides automatically.
-- `fulltable-<id>`: provider-wide concatenated transcripts for the session.
-Kept for quick at-a-glance review; can be pruned if redundant.
+- `fulltable-<id>`: provider-wide concatenated transcripts for the session (visible until summary arrives).
 - `recordmeta-<id>`: full recording row (player + size) injected on stop; segment rows (`segrow-<id>-<idx>`) are created as segments arrive.

 ### Stability notes